Taliban ‘seize control’ of second key Afghan city in two days

 The governor’s headquarters in Sheberghan was recaptured from the insurgents by government forces on Friday.
 But the region's council chief, Babur Eshchi, reported that the city centre had been lost in the early hours of Saturday morning with only the area around the airport continuing to hold out.

-To add to the tension and uncertainty, the Taliban emptied the local prison after taking it over, and there were reports of looting of the homes of those who had fled Sheberghan or their neighbourhood inside the city.
+To add to the tension and uncertainty, the Taliban emptied the local prison after taking it over, and there were reports of looting of the homes of those who had fled Sheberghan or their neighbourhood.

-Ministry of Defence spokesman Fawaad Aman disputed claims of a Taliban victory maintaining that the main areas of the city remained under government control and the troops around the airport would be "cleared of terrorists soon".
+Ministry of Defence spokesperson Fawaad Aman disputed claims of a Taliban victory, maintaining that the main areas of the city remained under government control and the troops around the airport would be “cleared of terrorists soon”.

 Ahmed Jawad, a resident of Sheberghan who did not want his surname published, said: “If the army or police are here, we cannot see them.
 What we can see are the Taliban on the streets and they seem to be in charge.
 The airport may be in government hands but there are no flights going in or out.
 I am sure the Taliban would use missiles [against planes] if they try to bring in solders by air.”